MakoriNyachaki/Bellabeat-Case-Study---Capstone-Project/README.md

 **_Observation:_** From the histogram we find out that majority of the customers are very active as from 0500hrs to 2300 hrs.
 Intensity increases as time goes by through the day with its peak being between 1700hrs - 1900hrs before it begins to go down.
 Between 0000hrs - 0400hrs there is minimal activity, and therefore, reduced intensity.

 ## Target Audience
 The target audience for the high-tech products from Bellabeat is Women who are working.
 The products are use to track activities, sleep, stress, mindfulness ensuring the health well-being of these women.
-The report will be presented to the Executive of Bellabet Company which include the Chief Creative Officer and co-founder Urška Sršen, Sando Mur who is the Mathematician and co-founder, and the marketing analytics team.
+The women are always those working in offices and they sit for long hours and time.
+It is good for them to keep track of their activities both at work and out of work to be able to manage time efficiently in doing other physical activities including walking and even at the gym.
+They will be able to track the intensity and time for each activity.

 ## Products
 Bellabeats products are the Bellabeat app which is connected with every product Bellabeat and is used to receive data collected from the other wearbles.
 We have the Leaf which is an innovative product that can either be a necklace, bracelet, or clip.
 It is fixed with a tracker which is used for tracking user activity, sleep, and stress.
 We have smart watch used to track all these mentioned activities and relay the data to the APP.
 Spring which is a water bottle that is used to track daily water intake to ensure that the user is well hydrated.